eemeli/yaml/docs/SECURITY.md

 # Security Policy

 Security updates will be provided for the most recent minor v1 and v2 releases of `yaml`.
-Security updates for prerelease versions are not provided.
+Security updates for prerelease versions are not provided, and all issues relating to prerelease versions only should be filed as normal issues.

 No updates are provided for earlier releases.
 After a 3.0.0 release is published, no updates will be provided for v1 releases.